-AMENDMENTS TO SFFAS 7, ACCOUNTING FOR REVENUE AND OTHER FINANCING SOURCES AND CONCEPTS FOR RECONCILING BUDGETARY AND FINANCIAL ACCOUNTING b.
-Paragraph 258 discusses non-exchange transactions with the public, specifically donations.
-This should include G-PP&E land.
-Paragraph 258 is amended as follows:
+AMENDMENTS TO SFFAS 7, ACCOUNTING FOR REVENUE AND OTHER FINANCING SOURCES AND CONCEPTS FOR RECONCILING BUDGETARY AND FINANCIAL ACCOUNTING

 - 13. This paragraph amends SFFAS 7 to clarify guidance regarding transfers and donations of land. - a.
 Footnote 14 at paragraph 62, which discusses revenue arising from donations, should include a reference to the amended SFFAS 6, paragraph 34A under the heading "Expense Recognition."
 Footnote 14 is amended as follows: